 |Lac lhit gyaw-gyaw, pum wac shac phyaw yaw.||予室翹翹 風雨所飄搖|

 In the guise of an owl, a wife complains about her husband throwing her out while keeping their children.

 Among the Chinese commentators there has historically been disagreement about whether the metaphorical bird was an owl or some other, unknown species.
 But the Old Chinese thi-waw seems so close to tu-whoo, the standard English rendering of the call of the female tawny owl (tu-whit is the male’s call), that the identification is hard to doubt.
 Why the bird metaphor, which might seem frivolous in the context of the woman’s tragic human situation?
 Could she have been reminding the man of a carefree, fluffy nickname from courting days?

 - Your book couldn’t come at a better time … it looks like your approach and translations may fill a huge gap

 xvi + 429 pp.

-Voices from Early China is published by Cambridge Scholars Publishing.
-Copies are available directly from the publishers (who offer a substantial extract on their website), or from Amazon.
+Voices from Early China is published by Cambridge Scholars Publishing, who show a substantial sample extract on their website.
+Copies of the book are available directly from the publishers (visitors from my website can claim a 25 per cent discount on purchase price by quoting the coupon ODES25 on the Cambridge Scholars site), or from Amazon.